 - Confusion or memory lapses

-Doctors use blood tests like ALT/AST levels to find hidden damage.
+Doctors use blood tests to find hidden damage.
 These tests show liver cell injury.
 Even without symptoms, abnormal results mean trouble.

-Starting treatment early with FDA-approved drugs like elbasvir/grazoprevir can stop damage.
+Starting treatment early with FDA-approved drugs such as elbasvir/grazoprevir will prevent damage.
 Ignoring it can lead to permanent harm.
-Chronic hepatitis C is the main reason for liver transplants in the U.S.
+In the U.S., chronic hepatitis C is the leading cause of liver transplants.

 Complications of Hepatitis C